doherty100/kidzhackphilly/04-storage-and-variables/README.md

 ## Challenges

-It's time to complete your first challenge!
+It's time to complete a challenge.
 Keep the challenge open after you complete it.

 * [Challenges > Variables > Variables 1: Dancing Bugs](https://code.kano.me/challenge/loops/FN004_variables_1)

 ## Hands on

-In this hands on exercise, we'll make changes to the program from the challenge you just completed.
+In this hands on exercise, we'll make changes to the challenge you just completed.

 1. Find the challenge you just completed.
     ![04-010](./images/04-010.jpg)